 Here is a normal Baldy for comparison.
 The head of Bald Eagles sticks out much farther than for Golden Eagles, especially when they are in a "tuck" such as the above Golden Eagle.

-There were quite a few accipiters, flying over high and low.
+There were quite a few Accipiters, flying over high and low.
 Among the many Sharpies, we picked out a few Cooper's Hawks.
-This is one of the few shots that I was pleased with on the day.

 The third species of Accipiter (Northern Goshawk) finally made an appearance in the mid afternoon.
 It was a juvenile bird and, despite the (lack of) quality photo, it passed over quite close and I had fantastic views in the scope.
 This was only the second Goshawk I have seen this year.